 Proper switchgear design and operation is fundamental to safe and reliable medium-voltage (MV) electrical distribution systems.
-This two-day class is designed to give medium-voltage engineers, designers, specifiers, owners, and operators the tools they need to better understand these valuable system assets.
+This class is designed to give medium-voltage engineers, designers, specifiers, owners, and operators the tools they need to better understand these valuable system assets.
 Through a combination of lectures and practical exercises, you'll increase your awareness of switchgear types, applications, layouts, ratings, and protection and control systems.

 Who Should Attend?

 - Commercial / industrial, utility, or plant engineers